vietnux/pie_in_the_sky_game/README.md

 ## Summary
 Full-stack game (JavaScript/MongoDB) similar to Trivial Pursuits.
 Up to 4 players can answer questions based on the category their token lands on after rolling a die in turns.
 Questions are served via API from OpenTrivia and high scores are saved to a database which is displayed in a chart at the end of the game.

+## Install
+To install, clone the repository and run 'npm install' before running the build task and then the server:dev task

 ## MVP

 ### FRONT-END